course-details-portlet

 General Competence

-• The ability to analyse and adjust a project based on feedback from experts and end users
+• Ability to independently plan, execute and adjust a research or engineering project in distributed or decentralised systems based on feedback from experts, stakeholders and end users

 Learning methods and activities